mbreese/pbswebmon/README.md

 ---
 Run `make rpm` to build an installable RPM file.

-PBS note
+PBS Note
 ---

-Note: Make sure that your PBS server is setup to allow querying of other people's jobs.
+Make sure that your PBS server is setup to allow querying of other people's jobs.
 Otherwise, you'd only see the jobs for the user your webserver runs under.

 `qmgr -c "set server query_other_jobs = True"`